Nosebleed-Section/teleroid-api/README.md

 We'll run the script using `npm run upload-aws <file> [comment]`.

-### refactoring - practice
+### Refactoring - Practice

 We'll separate out the parts that aren't about a command line script so we can reuse them.

 ## Uploading files to the file-system - code along

 We'll build a command line script to "upload" a file to the file-system.

 Why build a command line uploader?
 What do we have to take care of that AWS handles for us?

 We'll use the same node modules but omit `aws-sdk`.

-### refactoring - practice
+### Refactoring - More Practice

 We'll separate out the parts that aren't about a command line script so we can reuse them.

 ## Uploading files to an echo server from an html form - code along

 Fork and clone `https://github.com/ga-wdi-boston/jquery-ajax-form-data-upload`.

 We'll use a form with attribute `enctype="multipart/form-data"` to allow uploading of one or more files.

 We'll use the `FormData` object with jQuery's `$.ajax` function to POST data to an echo server, `http://httpbin.org`.
 Later we'll use this front end to POST data to express/multer.

 ## Uploading files to the file system via multer and express - code along

 We'll use the following express modules in addition to the modules from the file-system code along:

 - `multer`
 - `body-parser`